-Trump reshapes long-liberal 9th Circuit, as GOP-picked judges near majority on court
+Trump reshapes long-liberal 9th Circuit, as Republican-appointed judges gain seats on court

 Feuer added: "Now, if the trend continues, that could certainly change, but I don't know that filing suit with left-leaning outcome goals in New York or Miami is very likely to get a much different result than in San Francisco, Los Angeles, or Seattle.
 Also, many of the more progressive state statutes being enacted are coming from the experimental West Coast cities and states, so those have to be litigated in the Ninth Circuit anyway."

-In televised remarks last Thursday, Feinstein warned that a future Democrat administration would immediately move to load the 9th Circuit with more liberal justices, given the Trump administration's no-compromise approach.
+In televised remarks last Thursday, Feinstein warned that a future Democratic administration would immediately move to load the 9th Circuit with more liberal justices, given the Trump administration's no-compromise approach.
 But, Feuer said, that may not be entirely within Democrats' control.

 "We're only recently into the filibuster-free 'post-nuclear' era in judicial appointments, in which simple majorities in the Senate can confirm nominations," Feuer said.
 "That means that if a party controls both the presidency and the Senate, they'll get in pretty much whoever they want -- so if the Democrats get both, there will surely be some vacancies and the balance may well shift back ...
 But we don't really know what it means when the presidency and the Senate are split."